|MP 7.01.50||Placental and Umbilical Cord Blood as a Source of Stem Cells|

 Summary of Evidence

 Cord blood transplantation offers clear advantages over other sources of allogeneic stem cells; the most significant of these is the ability to perform a successful transplant from an unrelated donor with 1 or 2 HLA mismatches.
-Cord blood is also more readily available than other sources of stem cells, and generally can be prepared for clinical use within 1-2 weeks.
+Cord blood is also more readily available than other sources of stem cells, and generally, can be prepared for clinical use within 1-2 weeks.
 Collection of the cells is painless, which facilitates recruitment and provides for a more ethnically diverse pool.
 Current limitations include small inventories, units with low cell doses, and too few donors to provide 5 of 6 and 6 of 6 matches for all patients in need.
 There is some evidence from retrospective studies that double umbilical cord blood transplants may be a safe and effective alternative to single-unit transplants and several prospective RCTs are underway.
 Longer hospital stays and higher utilization of medical resources are a consequence of slower engraftment when cord blood is used.
 Even with these limitations, cord blood is an important source of stem cells, increasing the access to allogeneic stem-cell transplantation for many patients.
 Because of these advantages, use of cord blood as a source of stem cells in this situation may be considered medically necessary.

 In contrast, the routine collection and storage of cord blood for possible future use is not considered current standard medical care and has not been shown to improve outcomes.
 As a result, routinely collecting and storing cord blood for a potential future use is considered not medically necessary.

 Practice Guidelines and Position Statements

 On behalf of the American Society for Blood and Marrow Transplantation, in 2009 Ballen and colleagues (31) published recommendations related to the banking of umbilical cord blood:

 - Public banking of cord blood is encouraged when possible.

 - Storage of cord blood for autologous (i.e., personal) use is not recommended.